 Where is it convenient for me to do my banking?

-The bank’s location should be a primary consideration in your selection process.
+If so, then the bank’s location would now be a primary consideration in your selection process.
 Open your account in a branch that is accessible to you.
-It may be near your home, your office or in a place you often pass by or visit.
+It may be near your home, your office or in a place, you often pass by or visit.

 Evaluate your daily activities and check if a visit to the branch can easily be incorporated within your usual schedule.
 The days of operation and banking hours is also an important matter to study.